List of Kamen Rider Gavv characters: Kenzo Suga

 Kenzo Suga (酸賀 研造, Suga Kenzō) is a mysterious Granute researcher who is in cahoots with Nyelv.
 At some point, he acquired a Granute organ for his Kamen Rider system compatible surgery on humans.
 He appears to harbor a dark past relating to a baby, who was presumably his son, with the boy's death being the reason he became a nihilistic mad scientist.
 Following Shoma's appearance as Kamen Rider Gavv, Suga took one of the former's Chocodon Gochizo and used their sample to create the Valen Buster.
 After Hanto loses his mentor Shioya at the hands of Otake, Suga accepts Hanto's request to transform the latter into a Kamen Rider by surgically implanting the Granute organ into him.
 In reality, he was involved in orchestrating Shioya's death, having used Hanto as his current test subject for his own end, just like he did to his previous test subjects around 20 years ago.
 By the time his true intentions have been exposed, Suga gains the ability to transform into Kamen Rider Bake (仮面ライダーベイク, Kamen Raidā Beiku).
 Following his defeat at the hands of Kamen Rider Valen, a severely injured Suga entrusts Nyelv to continue his work.
 Suga is kept alive by Nyelv and later used as an experimental subject for the latter's transplant of some parts of a Granute corpse the latter received from Bocca and a Bitter Gavv.
 As a result of his death during the transplant surgery, he is resurrected as a mindless zombie human-Granute hybrid with his own Bitter Gavv and hypnosis capabilities via the Bake Magnum by Nyelv, only to be put out of his misery by Kamen Rider Vram, who also destroys the Bake Magnum.

 Utilizing the Breacookie Gochizo in conjunction with the Bake Magnum (ベイクマグナム, Beiku Magunamu) firearm, Suga can transform into Kamen Rider Bake Breacookie Form.
-While transformed, he gains superhuman agility.
-He also wears the Bake Buckle (ベイクバックル, Beiku Bakkuru) belt, which allows him to store the Bake Buster.
+While transformed, he gains similar capabilities as Kamen Rider Valen.
 However, the side effects of his transformation cause his body to become progressively disoriented.

 Kenzo Suga is portrayed by Shintarō Asanuma (浅沼 晋太郎, Asanuma Shintarō).